anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 centralised large data centres, Telco edge locations and for locations with capacity somewhere in between the large data centres and edge locations, respectively.
-The mapping of various terms, including the Reference Model terminology specified in Table `8-5 :ref:`ref_model:chapters/chapter08:comparison of deployment topologies and edge terms` and Open Glossary of Edge Computing :cite:p:`edge_glossary` is as follows:
+The mapping of various terms, including the Reference Model terminology specified in the chapter "Comparison of Deployment Topologies and Edge Terms" and Open Glossary of Edge Computing :cite:p:`edge_glossary`, is as follows:

 -  Central Cloud Centre: Large Centralised Data Centre, Regional Data